 Synchronous Fireflies in the Smokies

-“Synchronous fireflies (Photinus carolinus) are one of at least 19 species of fireflies that live in Great Smoky Mountains National Park.
-They are one of only a couple species in North America whose individuals are known to synchronize their flashing light patterns.”
+Ok.
+But the Smokies have fireflies, right?
+Of course.
+But it’s also worth noting that they’re more likely to be called lightning bugs.
+The Smokies also have what are likely the most famous lightning bugs in the world per the National Park Service.
+Synchronous fireflies (Photinus carolinus) are one of at least 19 species of fireflies that live in Great Smoky Mountains National Park.
+But they are one of only a couple species in North America known to synchronize their light patterns.

 Are lightning bugs beetles?